Law of Supply and Demand in Economics

 1. Technological Advancements:

 - Automation and AI: The use of automation and artificial intelligence in manufacturing has streamlined production processes, reducing costs and lead times.
 This allows brands to increase their supply rapidly in response to rising demand.
+Automation also enables brands to efficiently produce each additional unit of clothing, making it easier to scale up production as needed.
 For example, automated cutting machines and AI-driven quality control systems can significantly boost production efficiency.
+Additionally, these technologies help reduce cost, making production more economically viable.

 - Sustainable Technologies: Innovations in sustainable materials and eco-friendly production methods are reshaping the supply side of fashion.
 As consumer demand for sustainable fashion grows, brands are investing in technologies that reduce environmental impact, such as biodegradable fabrics and water-efficient dyeing processes.